Ippudo

-Ippudo, also known as Hakata Ippūdō (博多一風堂) in Japan, is a Japanese ramen restaurant chain with locations worldwide.
+Ippudo, also known as Hakata Ippūdō (博多一風堂) in Japan, is a Japanese fancy-ramen restaurant chain with locations worldwide.
 Ippudo is well known for its tonkotsu ramen, and has been described as "the most famous tonkotsu ramen shop in the country".

 History

 Ippudo was started in Fukuoka by Shigemi Kawahara, the CEO of Chikaranomoto Company.
 "Ippudo" in direct translation means "one wind hall".
 This is because at the time, there were dark clouds over the Kyushu ramen industry, and the founder and CEO intended to "blow wind and revolutionise the era".

 The first restaurant opened in 1985, in the Daimyo District of Chuo Ward, in Fukuoka City.
 Gradually the number of restaurants expanded from regional areas to the whole of Japan, mainly in the Kanto and Kansai regions.
 In 2000, as a tie-up with 7-Eleven, a cup noodle version was made by Nissin Foods.

 In 2008, the first overseas restaurant opened in New York City's East Village, with another location in Midtown West opening in 2013.
 Ippudo NY has been praised many times in the press for its ramen bowls.
 Ippudo expanded into Singapore in 2009 with a restaurant in the Mandarin Gallery section of the 5-star Mandarin Orchard Singapore hotel, while a second restaurant, Ippudo Tao, was opened in 2010 at UE Square.
 In 2013, it was re-branded as Ippudo SG @ Mohamed Sultan.
 On 18 July 2011, Ippudo officially opened their Hong Kong branch in Silvercord, Tsim Sha Tsui.

 In 2014, Ippudo opened its first European restaurant in Central Saint Giles in London.
 The same year, Ippudo first entered the Philippine market with its first branch at SM Megamall.
 It has since been succeeded by other branches across Metro Manila.